beshu-tech/readonlyrest-docs/elasticsearch.md

 #### An exception

-**⚠️IMPORTANT** when `fields` rule is used, it's required to install ReadonlyREST plugin in all the data nodes.
+**⚠️IMPORTANT** when `fields` rule with `es_with_lucene` FLS engine is used, it's required to install ReadonlyREST plugin in all the data nodes.
 This happens because this rule is partly implemented at Lucene level.

 ### ACL basics